Be a part of the jolliest season of the year. Photo by MTG Archiv.

 It’s not often that Christmastime finds you browsing through heaps of seasonal items in an underground grotto.
 But in the Netherlands’ little-known and charming town of Valkenburg (located about two hours away from Amsterdam) set on a hill around an ancient decrepit castle, you can literally wander into the bowels of the earth to discover a fairytale-like land bedecked with lovely twinkling lights.

-In the cave’s winding galleries, beside the 50 stalls you will also be able to admire sculptures and murals as well as an incredible 18th-century chapel.
+In the cave’s winding galleries, besides more than 50 stalls to browse through, you’ll also be able to admire sculptures and murals as well as an incredible 18th-century chapel.
 If you fancy a mug of steaming hot chocolate and munching on tasty sweets, head straight to the cosy café.
+You’ll also be able to visit the castle ruins during its regular opening hours, and all proceeds from the Christmas markets go to the Valkenburg Castle Foundation, which means you’ll also be contributing goodwill upon your visit!

 Ravenna Gorge Christmas Market, Germany

-The market’s main asset is the truly romantic setting in a deep, illuminated canyon in the heart of the forest (you will even get to trudge through the snow on a brightly-lit trail that leads to the market in the forest), but the local crafts and entertainment also add to its charm, attracting lovers of winter festivities each year.
+The only market in the world held in a gorge, its main asset is the truly romantic setting in a deep, illuminated canyon in the heart of the forest (you’ll even get to trudge through the snow on a brightly-lit trail that leads to the market in the forest), but the local crafts and entertainment also add to its charm, attracting lovers of winter festivities each year.

-Check out its 40 stalls piled up with local specialties and wares, imaginative gifts created by talented craftsmen and don’t miss listening to the beautiful carols and live music performed every Sunday.
-You will also appreciate the magnificent laser light show enveloping the arched viaduct as well as the old Alemannic customs that have been perpetuated for centuries.
+Check out its 40 stalls piled up with local specialities and wares, imaginative gifts created by talented craftsmen and don’t miss listening to the live music.
+You’ll also appreciate the magnificent laser light show enveloping the arched viaduct as well as the old Alemannic customs that have been perpetuated for centuries.

 Licques Market and Turkey Parade in Licques, France

 Located about 20 kilometres from Calais, the small village of Licques holds a wonderful Christmas market every year.
-In 2015, pop by on 13th and 14th December to participate in the spectacular Fête de la Dinde or the Turkey Festival, which boasts umpteen turkeys parading through the streets of the town in a unique celebration to honour the Christmas bird.
+In 2018, pop by on 14th to 16th December to participate in the spectacular Fête de la Dinde or the Turkey Festival, which boasts umpteen turkeys parading through the streets of the town in a unique celebration to honour the Christmas bird.

 Other than sticking your neck out to see which turkey gets the prize for being the best bird, indulge in the to-die-for local produce as dedicated producers from all around France gather here to display their amazing gourmet delicacies from the famous local firewater liquorice drink to great wines, champagne, meat, cheeses and cakes — a selection of all the French produce any foodies needs to celebrate a proper gastronomic Christmas!